 Honey and sugar are both sources of carbohydrates, specifically sugar from simple carbohydrates.
 Although both honey and sugar contain sugar in the form of simple carbohydrates, they differ in their overall composition.

-Sugar Content in Honey vs. Sugar
+Honey vs. Sugar Nutrition

-Glycemic Index of Honey vs. Sugar
+Glycemic Index

 Benefits of Honey

-Source in Antioxidants
+Source of Antioxidants

 Source of Vitamins and Minerals